Matra

 Stage 1 learns intra-word subword merges (morphological prefixes, suffixes, character n-grams) constrained within word boundaries.
 Stage 2 extends merges across word boundaries within a sentence, learning multi-word “superword” compounds.
 The merge budget is split: transition_vocab_size tokens allocated to Stage 1, the remainder to Stage 2.
 This decouples morphological learning from syntactic collocation, and no single-character fragment is promoted until both stages complete.

 Pre-tokenized word tokens are grouped into sentences using a zero-width lookbehind split on [.!?\n।] followed by a lookahead for whitespace.
-During Stage 2, any merge whose resulting token contains a sentence delimiter (. ! ? \n ) is permanently banned from the vocabulary.
-This prevents semantically invalid tokens like “delhi. the” from ever being learned, preserving clean sentence boundaries for downstream transformer models.
+During Stage 2, any merge whose resulting token contains a sentence-terminal character (. ! ? \n ) is permanently prohibited.
+This prevents semantically invalid tokens like "city.The" or "delhi|mumbai" from ever being learned, preserving clean sentence boundaries for downstream transformer models.

 R2L Digit Grouping